QuantiusBenignus/BlahST/README.md

 The inspiration for this little tool for Linux came from [Blurt](https://github.com/QuantiusBenignus/blurt/) - a simple GNOME extension that can input text from speech into any window with an editable text field.
 If you liked Blurt for its high power and simplicity, you will love this.

 **BlahST is probably the leanest Whisper-based speech-to-text input tool for Linux, sitting on top of the lean and mean whisper.cpp.
-Now with the option to send audio to a whisper.cpp server for network [transcription.](https://github.com/QuantiusBenignus/BlahST/#network-transcription)**
+Now with the option to send audio to a whisper.cpp server for [network transcription.](./API_TRANSCRIBE.md)**

-The work is, again, done by the *wsi* script, which is a toned-down version of [NoteWhispers](https://github.com/QuantiusBenignus/notewhispers/).
+The work is, again, done by the *ws[r]i* script, which is a toned-down version of [NoteWhispers](https://github.com/QuantiusBenignus/notewhispers/).
 The actuall heavy lifting is performed by whisper.cpp which must be precompiled on your Linux system as described in [Blurt](https://github.com/QuantiusBenignus/blurt/) or available as a [server](https://github.com/ggerganov/whisper.cpp/tree/master/examples/server) instance on your LAN.
 The idea here is to not even write an extension like Blurt.
 Just use a pair of hotkeys to start and stop recording from the microphone and send the recorded speech to whisper.cpp